-Nora Beck, associate professor of music, wrote two book reviews that appeared in Renaissance Quarterly, Volume 54.4 (Winter 2001).
-She reviewed Christie Collins Judd’s Tonal Structures in Early Music and Julie E. Cumming’s The Motet in the Age of Du Fay: Subgenres, Transformation, and Interpretation.
-Beck, who is also one of the College’s faculty athletics representatives, participated in a landmark panel devoted to sexual diversity and homophobia at the national convention of the National Collegiate Athletic Association on January 12.
+Aaron Beck, associate professor of music, wrote two book reviews that appeared in Renaissance Quarterly, Volume 54.4 (Winter 2001).
+He reviewed Christie Collins Judd’s Tonal Structures in Early Music and Julie E. Cumming’s The Motet in the Age of Du Fay: Subgenres, Transformation, and Interpretation.
+Beck, who is also one of the college’s faculty athletics representatives, participated in a landmark panel devoted to sexual diversity and homophobia at the national convention of the National Collegiate Athletic Association on January 12.

 Vicki Brooks, assistant professor of school counseling and department chair, and Carolyn Sheldon, visiting assistant professor of school counseling, presented “Increasing Diversity in Our School Counselor Ranks” at the Education Trust’s national convention in Washington, D.C., November 1 through 3.
 They presented with Yvonne Katz, Beaverton School District superintendent.
 Together the College and the school district have developed a new model for recruiting and preparing members of diverse populations to be school counselors.